Bruce773/hrext06-myCruddyApp/README.md

 - [ ] Allow the user to delete their notes using a delete btn attached to each note
 - [ ] Allow the user to edit their notes simply by clicking on it

+- [ ] Styling should also be included in this section.
+It doesn't have to be perfect, however, it should have a bit of a refined look (ie. NOT a site from 1995).

 Optional:

 - [ ] Allow the user to set a colour scheme for the site